EvergoodTeam/EvergoodUtilities/README.md

 In case you find a reposted version on another site, please report it to us

-You can find the dev Versions and dev Serverpacks here on GitHub: https://github.com/EvergoodTeam/EvergoodUtilities/releases
+You can find the dev Versions here on GitHub: https://github.com/EvergoodTeam/EvergoodUtilities/releases

 ## Support us!
 Want to support us?
 Make sure to use code "Libra" when renting a server over at BisectHosting! https://www.bisecthosting.com/Libra